-- the American Declaration.
-Those who do not can be taken to the Inter-American Commission. - States which have ratified the American Convention on set out in the Convention, but, if they have not accepted Article 64). the authority of the Court to rule on such cases, they cannot be taken to the Court. - States which have accepted (usually through a declaration) the authority of the Court to rule on cases called the 'contentious jurisdiction' of the Court - may be held to account by the Court which can issue binding decisions against them.
+- All Member States must comply with the rights set up in the American Declaration.
+Those who do not can be taken to the Inter-American Commission. - States which have ratified the American Convention on declaration) the authority of the Court to rule on cases called the 'contentious jurisdiction' of the Court - may be held to account by the Court which can issue binding decisions against them.
 See these here